play-co/devkit-entities/README.md

 ### Entity Config

-The third parameter of the `reset` function is a config object containinng initial values to apply to an instance of `Entity`.
+The third parameter of the `reset` function is a config object containing initial values to apply to an instance of `Entity`.
 If you're pooling entities, it's the third parameter of your pool's `obtain` function.
 Each property has reasonable defaults, and if you supply an `image` property, the entity's view and hit bounds will default to the dimensions of the image asset.
 Here's an example config object for our hypothetical `Bullet` class:
 ```
 {
     isCircle: true,